thekosmix/thekosmix.com/_posts/2021-04-03-places-to-visit-in-indore-madhya-pradesh.md

 rating: 4
 tags: [Madhya Pradesh]
 ---
 Indore is the largest city in the state of Madhya Pradesh, India.
-It is located on the banks of the River Khan and is known for its rich cultural heritage and vibrant nightlife.
+It is located on the banks of the River Khan and is known for its rich cultural heritage.

 Indore is home to a number of historical monuments, including the Rajwada Palace, the Lal Bagh Palace, and the Kanch Mandir.
 The city is also home to a number of other attractions, such as the Chokhi Dhani, the Indore Zoo, and the Central Museum.
 Indore is also home to a number of other activities, such as shopping, dining, and entertainment.
 The city is also home to a number of festivals, such as the Indore Utsav, the Ganesh Utsav, and the Kite Festival.

 Indore is a city in west-central India.
 It’s known for the 7-story Rajwada Palace and the Lal Baag Palace, which date back to Indore’s 19th-century Holkar dynasty.
 The Holkar rulers are honored by a cluster of tombs and cenotaphs at Chhatri Baag.
 The night market Sarafa Bazar sells street food.
 East is the Indo-Gothic Gandhi Hall and clock tower.
 The Jain temple Kanch Mandir has a mirrored mosaic interior.